albill/albill.github.com/_posts/2004-09-11-follow-up-to-the-underground-cinema.markdown

 ---
+author: admin
+date: '2004-09-11 19:38:45'
 layout: post
+slug: follow-up-to-the-underground-cinema
+status: publish
 title: Follow-up to the Underground Cinema
-published: true
-meta: {}

-tags:
+wordpress_id: '233'
+categories:
 - Society
-type: post
-status: publish
 ---
 More information on the underground cinema in Paris that I posted about earlier in the week.